forestbiotech-lab/miRPursuit/Programs.md

 <ul><strong>extract_fasteris_inserts.sh</strong>
-<br>Description: Given a directory with fasteris inserts (no adaptors) and an interval of libraries.
+<br>(Uncommon - Legacy) Description: Given a directory with fasteris inserts (no adaptors) and an interval of libraries.
 The libraries are extracted, concatenated and converted to fasta.
 Fastq quality scores are ploted
 <ul>inputs: [First_lib][Last_Lib] </ul>
 <ul>outputs: